CiscoZeus/data-generator/README.md

 # data-generator
 Data generator that sends data to Cisco Zeus using the API.
-Currently has over 90 different data generation options, such as normal, cauchy, exponential, uniform, various text fields, geo location, pareto, weibull etc.
+Currently has over 90 different data generation options, such as normal, poisson, cauchy, exponential, uniform, pareto, weibull, various text fields, geo location,  etc.

 To install:
 You need python 2.7